sourcegraph/handbook/content/engineering/distribution/observability/monitoring.md

 We use [Prometheus](https://prometheus.io) for:

 - Collecting high-level, and low-cardinality, metrics from our services.
-- Defining alerting rules (we do not use [Prometheus's Alertmanager](https://prometheus.io/docs/alerting/alertmanager/) but instead define alerts as a single Prometheus metric, more on this later.)
+- Defining alerting rules (we define alerts both as a single Prometheus metric and as Prometheus alert rules, more on this later).
+  - Alerts can be [consumed programmatically](https://docs.sourcegraph.com/admin/observability/alerting_custom_consumption) or processed by [Alertmanager](https://prometheus.io/docs/alerting/latest/alertmanager/), which is [bundled into `sourcegraph/prometheus`](#prometheus-and-alertmanager).

 We use [Grafana](https://grafana.com) for: